duckduckgo/duckduckhack-docs/duckduckhack/welcome/setup-dev-environment.md

 ----

-## 3. Clone your Github fork onto the Codio environment
+## 3. Clone Your Github Fork onto the Codio Environment

 Now we'll put it all together - we'll bring the code we forked on Github onto the environment we set up.
 This is called [cloning](https://help.github.com/articles/cloning-a-repository/) a repository.